kz8s/tack/README.md

 The purpose of this phase is to prep the environment for Terraform execution.
 Some tasks are hard or messy to do in Terraform - a little prep work can go a long way here.
-Determining the CoreOS AMI for a given region, channel and VM Type for instance is easy enough to do with a simple shell script.
+Determining the Container Linux by CoreOS AMI for a given region, channel and VM Type for instance is easy enough to do with a simple shell script.

 #### Terraform